*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 We’ve been camping for 15+ years, so we know you’ll find these recipes and tips super helpful!

 Before we get to the easy camping meal ideas, you’ll want to have some gear to help you prepare your food, as well as keep it fresh while you’re camping.
-You’ll want:
+Make sure to have:

-Camping tables can be pretty gross!
+- Plastic Table Cloth & Clips : camping tables can be pretty gross!
 Be sure to take a table cloth to cover the table with.
 We love using red & white checkered tablecloths (because they are so festive!) but we’ve also used black plastic covering as well.
+These Clips keep the table cloth in place when wind comes.

 SIMPLE BREAKFAST CAMPING MEALS